-Let’s enjoy Tokyo 2020 wearing yukata!
+Enjoy your stay in Japan wearing yukata!
 This lightweight cotton or linen kimono is easy to wash and wear and has been worn for centuries to beat the summer heat.
-You will see yukata worn at summer festivals, fireworks, and sporting events, and you can even buy Tokyo 2020 Olympics and Paralympics yukata for the whole family in the Tokyo 2020 Official Shop.
+You will see yukata worn at summer festivals, fireworks, and sporting events, it's a good idea to get one if you want to experience summer fun like a local!

 BY Sarah B. Hodge